 The three above mood ring colors are often displayed when our skin temperature is warmer due to increased or high blood flow to the skin.
 Often, positive emotions such as excitement results in increased blood flow to our fingers and toes, often displaying the mood ring colors of violet, blue and green.

 - Gray – Uncertain, perhaps under some pressure or stress.

 - Black – Feeling tension, perhaps stressed.
 When the mood ring displays black, and black alone, it may suggest the ring has died, the crystals are no longer responding to temperature.

 Mood rings often display the above colors of amber, black and gray when there is less blood flow to our skin, resulting in a cooler temperature, particularly in the fingers and other extremities.
 This reduced blood flow to the skin can be due to the emotions of stress and anxiety.
-When stressed, our body tends to send more blood to the internal organs, therefore less blood is flowing to the skin and fingers.
+When stressed our bodies tend to send more blood to the internal organs, therefore less blood is flowing to the skin and fingers.

 - Yellow – Unsettled, uncertainty, indecisive, perhaps anxious.

 - Brown – Feeling pressured or anxious, yet still relatively controlled.

 The most common colors that mood rings display is either blue or green, these colors often represent a normal body temperature or mood.

 The default colors of mood rings also differ depending on how each individual ring is made.
 The balance of the thermochromic pigments and differing materials used in each ring will often display different colors for different moods, therefore temperatures.

 The liquid crystals that are used in mood rings have a particular sensitivity to temperature changes.
 The temperature will determine the rotation and material makeup of the crystals, as the crystals rotate and change they reflect different wavelengths or colors.